North Texas • June 13-28, 2027

 Tuesday, June 22, 2027

 After breakfast at the hotel, we’re off to Germany.
-We'll make a stop in Salzburg to visit the birthplace of Motzart and enjoy some time in the city center.
+We'll make a stop in Salzburg to visit the birthplace of Mozart and enjoy some time in the city center.
 We will check into our hotel in Garmisch and enjoy dinner.

 Wednesday, June 23, 2027